Updated Jun 18, 2026 § For Kids

 Do kids GPS smartwatches require a monthly plan?

 Yes.
 Every kids GPS smartwatch needs a cellular data plan to send location data and enable calling and texting.
 Monthly fees range from $7.99 (Xplora X6 Play) to $12.99 (Gabb Watch 3).
 There is no kids smartwatch that provides GPS tracking and calling without a subscription.
-Apple AirTag is the only kid-friendly tracker with no monthly fee, but it cannot call or text.
+Apple AirTag is the only kid-friendly tracker with no monthly fee, but it can't call or text.

 Which kids GPS watch works on T-Mobile?